divijghose/firedrake/Firedrake-meeting-2024-08-21.md

 DH: In principle this looks right.

+## Irksome

+DH: Is it nice to have progress bar?

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*